BootBlock/PoSh-Backup/README.md

 # PoSh-Backup
 PoSh-Backup is a powerful, modular, and highly configurable PowerShell solution for backing up files, folders, and even live virtual machines using the free [7-Zip](https://www.7-zip.org/) compression software.
 Designed with both robustness for server environments and flexibility for power users in mind, it offers enterprise-grade features such as application-consistent backups via VSS and Hyper-V, schedulable automated backup verification, a pre-flight checker to ensure environmental readiness, and an extensible system for transferring archives to multiple remote targets like UNC shares, SFTP, and S3.

 > **Notice:** This script is under active development.
 While it offers robust features, use it at your own risk, especially in production environments, until it has undergone more extensive community testing.
 This project is also an exploration of AI-assisted development.
-The output during execution is much noisier than I'd like.
+The output during execution is very noisey due to the AI loving to spam the console output; every time pare it down, it just shoves a load more in there.

 > **Notice:** Additionally, this `ReadMe.md` will eventually be broken down into proper documentation, as opposed to being one large file.